 In 1941, the 15cm Schwere Feldhaubitze 18 (heavy field Howitzer model 18) (15cm sFH 18) was the first gun to fire a rocket assisted projectile in battle.

 Introduced into the German Army in 1935, the sFH 18 was the principle heavy Howitzer in German divisions in World War II.
-The rocket assisted projectile was issued for an fired by the sFH 18 in 1941, although it was not considered entirely successful and was withdrawn.
+A rocket-assisted projectile was issued in 1941, although it was not considered entirely successful and was withdrawn.
 A self-propelled version called the Hummel (Bumblebee) was also produced.

-The gun was used in all threatres throughout World War II and remained in widespread service well into the Cold War, with Finland finally retiring a modernized version in 2007.
+The gun was used in all theatres throughout World War II and remained in widespread service well into the Cold War, with Finland finally retiring a modernized version in 2007.

 Projectile: 43.5 kilograms (96 pounds)

 Detachment: gun, limber, horses and towing vehicle and 12 gunners